cohesion/cohesion-docs/docs/quickstart.rst

         // ...
     }

-We don't need to change any code anywhere else other than making sure that the Cache is set up propperly in the configuration files.
+We don't need to change any code anywhere else other than making sure that the Cache is set up properly in the configuration files.